bedralin/automate-ucf_xls/README.md

 automate-ucf_xls
 ================

 In this repository, I am open-sourcing my python code used to automate the process of extracting I/O_Port_Name and Pin_Location_Name from the .ucf file and directly input it into the excel file (.xls).
+I also automated the other direction as well.

 Attached is two scripts:
 ucf_to_xls.py (.ucf to .xls)